krobelus/rate-experiments/README.md

 necessary to verify solvers' inprocessing steps which are employing reason deletions [@rebola2018two].

-DRAT proof checking is computationally expensive, so it is desirable to optimize checkers.
+DRAT proof-checking is computationally expensive, so it is desirable to optimize checkers.
 In theory, checking costs are comparable to solving [@Heule_2014] Consider the problem of the Schur Number Five, where solving took just over 14 CPU years whereas running the DRAT checker on the resulting